Create a distributed collaboration

 6. In the Accept Guest Organization window, browse to the invitation response file.

-Information about the guest organization, including the contact person and organization URL, will appear once you've chosen the file.
+Information about the guest organization, including the contact person and organization URL, appears when you choose the file.

-1. If the guest organization requires web-tier authentication, select the Yes option, enter the credentials for the guest's web authentication, and click Accept Guest Organization.
+1. If the guest organization requires web-tier authentication, select the Yes option, provide the credentials for the guest's web authentication, and click Accept Guest Organization.

 2. If the guest organization is secured using PKI client certificate based web-tier authentication, click Choose File and browse to a PKI user certificate in a .pfx file format.
 Click Accept Guest Organization.

-The user credentials contained in the client certificate should be able to successfully authenticate against the PKI client certificate challenge from the guest.
+The user credentials contained in the client certificate must successfully authenticate against the PKI client certificate challenge from the guest.
 The user does not need to be a named user in the guest organization.

 7. Note:

-If the collaboration host does not trust the certificate on the guest organization, an error message will appear.
+If the collaboration host does not trust the certificate on the guest organization, an error message appears.
 The certificate must be trusted before the invitation response can be accepted.

 The guest organization's Status now shows as Active.
-The guest organization's administrator will receive a notification that they have joined the collaboration.
+The guest organization's administrator receives a notification that they have joined the collaboration.

-The collaboration is ready to be used.
+The collaboration is ready for use.
 New items shared with groups participating in the collaboration, as well as updates to existing items, will be sent to participating organizations at a scheduled sync interval specified by collaboration guests.